-In summary to the ‘Mysterious Vaping Epidemic’ was caused by people using illegal substances that they have purchased through the black market.
+In summary, the ‘Mysterious Vaping Epidemic’ was caused by people using illegal substances that they purchased through the black market.

-Governing officials and anti-vape campaigners started to use this tragic event of people consuming illegal substances and consequently becoming ill or dying to start banning flavoured eliquid, or vaping altogether, even though the two are completely unrelated.
+Governing officials and anti-vape campaigners started to use this tragic event to start banning flavoured e-liquid, or vaping altogether, even though the two are completely unrelated.

 What’s new in San Francisco?

-From the end of January it is now illegal to sell vaping products within, or to a person who resides within San Francisco.
-This has led to business closures, and a large increase of risk for the residents to pick smoking back up and seriously harming their health.
+Since the end of January it’s been illegal to sell vaping products within, or to a person who resides within San Francisco.
+This has led to business closures, and a large increase of risk for the residents to pick smoking back up and seriously harm their health.

-Interestingly, as San Francisco as historically been more progressive than the rest of the US, legalised marijuana back in 2016.
-The legalisation of marijuana is as progressive as a place can be with only a few cities in the world allowing marijuana to be sold recreationally.
-So, if they are so progressive with one of the most criminalised plants in the world, why are they banning vaping?
+This is particularly interesting to see, given the fact San Francisco has historically been more progressive than the rest of the US, legalising marijuana back in 2016.
+The legalisation of marijuana is as progressive as it gets with only a few cities in the world allowing marijuana to be sold recreationally.
+So, if they’re so progressive with one of the most criminalised plants in the world, why are they banning vaping?

 Won’t somebody please think of the children!?

 The ban is a precaution on teenagers vaping.
-Again, we have seen the statistics that there is no crisis among America’s’ youth or anywhere else for that matter.
-As we can see in the timeline, Trump was pushing for a ban back in September, to save the children claiming that vaping is a gateway mechanism to smoking.
-We would much rather see San Francisco banning tobacco which has caused countless deaths across the world than a highly successful quitting smoking aid.
+Again, we have seen the statistics that there is no crisis among America’s youth – or anywhere else for that matter!
+As we can see in the timeline, Trump was pushing for a ban to save the children back in September, claiming that vaping is a gateway mechanism to smoking.
+We would much rather see San Francisco banning tobacco which has caused countless deaths across the world than a highly successful stop smoking aid.

 The Cross Atlantic Schism.

-Here in the UK, which is a highly regulated vaping industry, the NHS continues to support vaping as the most successful way to quit smoking with a 95% safer statistic which is hard to ignore (unless you are an American official looking to ban vaping).
+Here in the UK, which is a highly regulated vaping industry, the NHS continues to support vaping as the most successful way to quit smoking, and with a statistic that says e-cigarettes are 95% safer it’s hard to ignore (unless you are an American official looking to ban vaping!).